QuantEcon/lecture-source-py/source/rst/scipy.rst

 .. index::
     single: SciPy; Bisection

-One of the most common algorithms for numerical root finding is *bisection*
+One of the most common algorithms for numerical root-finding is *bisection*

-To understand the idea, recall the well known game where
+To understand the idea, recall the well-known game where

 * Player A thinks of a secret number between 1 and 100